 The Master of Arts in English Program funds six Teaching Mentorships each year for students interested in teaching.
 These Mentorships carry a stipend of $500, paid at the end of the semester, but do not carry course credit.
 Applications are due March 1 for the following academic year.

-The Center for Irish Studies at St. Thomas publishes the quarterly journal New Hibernia Review and offers a year-long editorial internship to one Master of Arts in English student each year.
-The student intern works with the editor and managing editor on all aspects of producing the journal, including proofreading, copyediting, editorial review, and author relations.
+The Center for Irish Studies at St. Thomas publishes the quarterly journal New Hibernia Review and offers a year-long editorial internship to on Master of Arts in English student each year.
+The student intern works with the managing editor on all aspects of producing the journal, including proofreading, copyediting, editorial review, and author relations.
 Responsibilities increase as the intern gains familiarity with scholarly publishing.
 Student interns with Web site creation and maintenance or database skills may have an opportunity to use those skills.

 Benefits of the internship include the following: